Mong Kok East station

 The station is within walking distance of Mong Kok station, but there are no direct paths linking the stations; passengers wishing to transfer between the stations must use above-ground roads or transfer at Kowloon Tong.

 History

 The station, initially named Yaumati, was constructed on 1 October 1910 to cope with the opening of the British Section of Kowloon–Canton Railway.
-The station was later renamed Mong Kok on 31 December 1968 on the grounds that the station was actually in Mong Kok District.
+Yaumati was the old name of Yau Ma Tei, which is rarely used today.
+The station was renamed Mong Kok on 31 December 1968 on the grounds that it was actually in Mong Kok District.

 In 1983, the station was rebuilt.
 A temporary station was in use just to the south (towards Hung Hom) during reconstruction.
 After the takeover of KCR operations by the MTR Corporation on 2 December 2007, the station was renamed to Mong Kok East.
 Before the MTR–KCR merger, this station shared a name with the separate Mong Kok station on the Tsuen Wan and Kwun Tong lines.